A presentation theorem for continuous logic and Metric Abstract Elementary Classes: Metric Abstract Elementary Classes

 \begin{theorem} If $K$ is a MAEC with $LS(K) = \kappa$ and has models of size or density character cofinal in $\beth_{(2^\kappa)^+}$, then $K$ has models with density character arbitrarily large. \end{theorem}

-{\bf Proof:} For every, $\lambda < \beth_{(2^\kappa)^+}$, let $M_\lambda \in K$ have size $\geq \lambda$. $|M_\lambda|$ is nicely dense in itself, so $(M_\lambda)_{|M_\lambda|} \in K_{dense}$ has size $\geq \lambda$.
+{\bf Proof:} For every, $\lambda < \beth_{(2^\kappa)^+}$, let $M_\lambda \in K$ have size $\geq \lambda$. $M_\lambda$ is nicely dense in itself, so $(M_\lambda)_{|M_\lambda|} \in K_{dense}$ has size $\geq \lambda$.
 By the definition of Hanf number for discrete AECs, this means that $K_{dense}$ has arbitrarily large models.
 Taking completions, this means $K$ has arbitrarily large models.
-The proof for density character is the same. \dag
+The proof for density character is the same. \dag\\

 Given this representation, we can determine basic structural properties of $K$ by looking at $K_{dense}$ and vice versa.
-The above theorem already shows how to transfer arbitrary large models and the other properties transfer similarly.
+The above theorem already shows how to transfer arbitrary large models.
+Other properties transfer similarly.

 \begin{prop} Suppose $K$ is an MAEC.
-For $P$ being amalgamation, joint embedding, or no maximal models, $K$ has $P$ iff $K_{dense}$ has $P$. \end{prop}
+For $P$ being ``amalgamation,'' ``joint embedding,'' or ``no maximal models,'' $K$ has $P$ iff $K_{dense}$ has $P$. \end{prop}

-The fourth clause of the conclusion of Theorem \ref{Kdense} is stated as it is to make the proof of this proposition easy to see.
+The statement of Theorem \ref{Kdense}.(4) is designed to make the proof of this proposition easy to see.

 We now look at the notion of type in $K_{dense}$ that corresponds to Galois types in $K$.
-Similar to the examination in Section \ref{type-sec}, we see that the
+Similar to the examination in Section \ref{type-sec}, we use the notion of sequence types.

-To study saturation, we pass to a sequence of types representing a Cauchy sequence for a realization of the Galois type we wish to represent.

-\begin{defin} \begin{itemize} \item Given $\mathcal{A} \in K_{dense}$, $\seq{r_n : n < \omega}$ is a \emph{sequence Galois type over $\mathcal{A}$} iff \begin{enumerate} \item $r_0 \in gS^\ell(\mathcal{A})$; and \item $r_{n+1} \in gS^{\ell 2}(\mathcal{A})$ such that \begin{enumerate} \item if $\ba \bb \vDash r_{n+1}$, then $d(\ba, \bb) \leq \frac{1}{2^n}$; and \item $r_{n+1}^{\{\ell, \dots, \ell 2 - 1\}} = r_n^\ell$, i. e. the first $\ell$ coordinates of $r_n$ are the same as the final $\ell$ coordinates of $r_{n+1}$. \end{enumerate} \end{enumerate}
+\begin{defin}\ \begin{itemize} \item Given $\mathcal{A} \in K_{dense}$, $\seq{r_n : n < \omega}$ is a \emph{sequence Galois type over $\mathcal{A}$} iff \begin{enumerate} \item $r_0 \in gS^\ell(\mathcal{A})$; and \item $r_{n+1} \in gS^{\ell 2}(\mathcal{A})$ such that \begin{enumerate} \item if $\ba \bb \vDash r_{n+1}$, then $d(\ba, \bb) \leq \frac{1}{2^n}$; and \item $r_{n+1}^{\{\ell, \dots, \ell 2 - 1\}} = r_n^\ell$, i. e. the first $\ell$ coordinates of $r_n$ are the same as the final $\ell$ coordinates of $r_{n+1}$. \end{enumerate} \end{enumerate}

 \item Given a sequence Galois type $\seq{r_n : n < \omega}$ over $\mathcal{A}$ and $\mathcal{A} \prec_{dense} \mathcal{B}$, we say that \emph{$\seq{\ba_n \in \mathcal{B} : n < \omega}$ realizes $\seq{r_n:n< \omega}$} iff \begin{enumerate} \item $\ba_0 \vDash r_0$; and \item $\ba_{n+1} \ba_n \vDash r_{n+1}$ \end{enumerate}